ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 #NodeJS REST / MONGO

-Test sample by Brecht Carlier.
-Later edited by Matthew Berkvens.
+NodeJS project by Brecht Carlier and Matthew Berkvens.

-I created this to play around with NodeJS.
+This is the NodeJS server for the Codegenie project made by Brecht, Arne and Matthew.

 I'm able to get, post and edit the Users, Exercises and Answers in json format from the online database.